facelessuser/coloraide/docs/src/markdown/gamut.md

 There are times when clipping is simply preferred.
 It is fast, and if you are just trimming noise off channels, it is very useful, but if the idea is to present an in gamut color that tries to preserve as much of the intent of the original color as possible, other methods may be desired.
-There are no doubt better gamut methods available than ColorAide offers, and more may be added in the future, but ColorAide can also be extended using 3rd party plugins as well.
+There are no doubt better gamut methods available than what ColorAide offers currently, and more may be added in the future, but ColorAide can also be extended using 3rd party plugins as well.